-Class A, Class B, and Class C share To coll come or al l of u e To sell some or all of yo ur snares By letter Write a latter of instru ution or complete a stack nows r indicating the fund name Accounts of any typeSales of any amount Write a letter of instruction or complete a stock power indicating the fund nam the share class, your account number, the name(s) in which the account is registered, and the dollar value or number of shares you wish to sell.
-Include all signatures the next page). and any additional documents t hat may be required (see Mail the materials to ?
-Signature Services (address belo w). d to the name(s) and address in se according to your letter of ins By Internet Most accounts Log on to the website below to initiate redemptions f rom your fund.
-Sales of up to \$100,000 By phone Most accounts Call EASI-Line for automatic omated service.
-Sales of up to \$100,000 Call your financial representative or call Signature Services between 8:00 A.M. a 7:00 P.M., Monday-Thursday, and on Friday, between 8:00 A.M. and 6:00 P.M., Eastern time.
-By wire or electronic funds transfer (EFT) Requests by letter to sell any amount Requests by Internet or phone to sell up to \$100,000 To verify that the Internet or telephone redemption privilege is in place on an account, or to request the form to add it to an existing account, call Signature Services.
+To sell some or all of yo our shares By letter Accounts of any typeSales of any amount Write a letter of instruction or complete a stock power indicating the fund name the share class, your account number, the name(s) in which the account is registered, and the dollar value or number of shares you wish to sell.
+Include all signatures and any additional documents that may be required (see the next page).
+Mail the materials to Signature Services (address below).
+A check will be mailed to the name(s) and address in which the account is registered, or otherwise according to your letter of instruction.
+By Internet Most accountsSales of up to \$100,000 Log on to the website below to initiate redemptions from your fund.
+By phone Most accounts Call EASI-Line for automated service.
+Sales of up to \$100,000 Call your financial professional or call Signature Services between 8:00 A.M. and 7:00 P.M., Monday-Thursday, and on Friday, between 8:00 A.M. and 6:00 P.M., Eastern time.
+By wire or electronic funds transfer ( EFT) Requests by letter to sell any amount Requests by Internet or phone to sell up to \$100,000 To verify that the Internet or telephone redemption privilege is in place on an account, or to request the form to add it to an existing account, call Signature Services.
 A \$4 fee will be deducted from your account.
-Your bank may also charge a fee f this service.
-By exchange Accounts of any typeSales of any amount Obtain a current prospectus for the fund into which you are exchanging by accessing the fund's website or by calling your financial representative or Signature Services.
-5 below to process exchanges be tween your funds.
+Your bank may also charge a fee for this service.
+By exchange Accounts of any type Sales of any amount Obtain a current prospectus for the fund into which you are exchanging by accessing the fund's website or by calling your financial professional or Signature Services.
+Log on to the website below to process exchanges between your funds.
 Call EASI-Line for automated service.
-Call your financial representative or Signature Services to request an exchange. systematic withdrawal plan, see Regular mail John Hancock Signature Services, Inc. Express delivery John Hancock Signature Services, Inc. Website jhinvestments.com EASI-Line (24/7 automated service) Signature Services, Inc. 800-225-5291 P.O.
-Box 219909 Kappag City, MO 64121-9909 430 W 7th Street 800-338-8080
+Call your financial professional or Signature Services to request an exchange.
+To sell shares through a systematic withdrawal plan, see "Additional investor services."
+Regular mail John Hancock Signature Services, Inc. Express delivery John Hancock Signature Services, Inc. Website jhinvestments.com EASI-Line (24/7 automated service) Signature Services, Inc. 800-225-5291

+P.O.
+Box 219909

+Kansas City, MO 64121-9909